Reducing pores, can it be done dermatologically?

 An interesting study is one that examined the relationship between ethnicity and enlarged pores.
 Facial skin pores were measured in 2585 women between the ages of 18 and 80 and of different ethnicities (Chinese, Japanese, Indian, Brazilian and French women).
 Some interesting findings were found; Brazilians had 6 times more enlarged pores than Chinese.
 The association between age and large pores was seen more often in Indians and Brazilians, while in Japanese, Chinese and French women the amount of large pores in the face stabilized from the age of 50.

-What dermatological tricks can affect your pores?
+Which dermatological tricks can shrink your pores?

 Some skincare ingredients can help you minimize your skin’s pores.
 Products containing retinol, salicylic acid, glycolic acid and fruit acids ensure that dead skin cells and excess sebum are removed.